 The second William Rainwater went on to marry Sidney Farmer in 1844, and died in 1866 in Mississippi.
 Two of his sons from the second marriage were charged with his murder.

 The family Bible lists a daughter named Susannah.
-Since Sukey is an old English nickname for Susannah, Susannah and Sukey are probably the same person.
-However there is NO child named Anson!
+Susannah and Sukey are probably the same person – Sukey is an old English nickname for Susannah.
+However there is NO child named Anson.
 The last two children born to this family were Patsy and a twin brother who died at birth unnamed.
-The family Bible records this birth "Patsy Rainwater daughter and son of ditto was born March 15th 1823".
-The words "and son" are in minuscule script and someone apparently read this as a name - Anson.
+The family Bible records this birth “Patsy Rainwater daughter and son of ditto was born March 15th 1823.”
+The words “and son” are in minuscule script and someone apparently read this as a name - Anson.
 This myth has been passed around since the 1960s.

 No document exists giving the maiden name of Martha “Patsy” Rainwater.
 The citation of her name as Hodge/s is traditional, as is the identity of her parents.
 The source of this tradition is not known.